Create & Manage Goals

-Building Rocks
+Building Goals

 First, review the annual goals and long-term problem list on the Business Vision Board.
 From there, answer the question: "What are the top 3 to 7 most important tasks to be done this quarter?"